Homemade slow cooker pumpkin puree is the perfect, easy-to-make ingredient for many wonderful dishes. Far better than anything you can buy in a can!

 After you have removed the seeds, cut your pumpkin(s) into pieces small enough to fit into your slow cooker.
 No need to remove the skin.
 Larger pieces are fine here as long as you can fit them all in with your slow cooker lid securely in its place on top.

 Turn your slow cooker to high and allow it to cook for 3-5 hours depending on how hot your crock pot runs.
 In crockpots that run hotter, your pumpkins should be done in closer to 3 hours.
 Your pumpkins are ready to go when you can easily pierce the flesh with a fork.

 Once the pumpkin has been fully cooked, allow it to cool.
 Scoop cooled, soft pumpkin flesh out of the skin into a blender or food processor and puree into a smooth paste.

 This won't take long, so take care not to overdo it.
 If you let your processor or blender run too long, you will wind up with a liquified pumpkin product.

 How To Store Slow Cooker Pumpkin Puree

 Pumpkin puree is great to make in large batches and save for future recipes.
 You can store your puree in airtight jars, containers, or bags.
 It will last for 4-6 days in the refrigerator or about 1 year in the freezer.

 How To Use Pumpkin Puree

 This is the fun part!
 Pumpkin puree can be used so many different ways.
-It is a great mix in for yogurt or oatmeal, it is a perfect homemade baby food and it makes a great ingredient in so many home cooked dishes such as pumpkin soup, pumpkin butter and of course slow cooker pumpkin cheesecake bars!
+It is a great mix-in for yogurt or oatmeal.
+It's the perfect homemade baby food.

 Pumpkin Hints & Hacks